sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 - `"hover"` - as above, except that only code is preloaded
 - `"tap"` - as above, except that only code is preloaded

-Note that `viewport` and `page` only apply to links that are present in the DOM immediately following navigation.
+Note that `viewport` and `page` only apply to links that are present in the DOM immediately following navigation — if a link is added later (in an `{#if ...}` block, for example) it will not be preloaded until triggered by `hover` or `tap`.
 This is to avoid performance pitfalls resulting from aggressively observing the DOM for changes.

 > Since preloading code is a prerequisite for preloading data, this attribute will only have an effect if it specifies a more eager value than any `data-sveltekit-preload-data` attribute that is present.